Back to the articles

 Scope of testing during initial sampling

 The scope of the initial sample inspection depends on the specifications and tolerances.
-Usually, however, the initial sample inspection checks the optical, metric and technical properties of a manufactured product.
+However, the visual, metric and technical properties of a manufactured product are usually checked during the initial sample inspection.

 • Additional documents (e.g. process flow chart, production control plan)

-• Material certificates (material certificate, safety data sheets, if applicable)
+• Material certificates (material certificate, safety data sheets if applicable)

 Depending on the order, either the forms of the valid VDA Volume 2 or the valid AIAG PPAP (Production Part Approval Process) must be used.

-• Part name and part number
+• Part designation and part number

 • Any safety parts must be noted.